x-a-n-d-e-r-k/x-a-n-d-e-r-k.github.io/_posts/2022-10-21-troubleshooting-skills.md

 * Identify Failure Conditions
 * Identify and Remove Assumptions
-* Binary Search
+* Perform a Binary Search
-* Checkpoints
+* Utilize Checkpoints

 Including these concepts in your troubleshooting process will dramitically increase the success of identifying and solving problems in just about any technical problem you may encounter.
 I have used these same concepts in everything from troubleshooting software source code, structured cabling, electrical system, and even automotive engines.
 Let's go through these one by one and explain what they mean.

 ### Identify Failure Condition(s)

-The first step to pretty much every troubleshooting session requires the ability to identify conditions which cause the failure being addressed.
-In most cases, you can point to a specific set of conditions that consistently result in the negative outcome you are troubleshooting.
-This is the most preferralbe condition for you, as you can make changes until those conditions no longer result in a failure.
+First, you have to be able to identify conditions which cause the failure being addressed.
+In most cases, you can point to a specific set of conditions that consistently result in a negative outcome you are troubleshooting.
+This is the most preferrable condition for you, as you can make changes until those conditions no longer result in a failure.
 However, there are situations that you will encounter that the failure condition or conditions are not dependable.
 In these situations, you can use the same set of conditions over and over and sometimes they will cause a failure and sometimes they won't.
 The take away in these situations is that the lack of dependability on the failure condition is itself a valuable piece of information.
 If those conditions aren't dependable then the problem is caused by something that is inconsistent.
 Examples of that would be:

 * Software systems
   * Race conditions - multiple execution threads reading/writing a shared resource in an inconsistent order